 We use Google Analytics cookies to understand how our website is being used in order to improve the user experience.
 All information is collected in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they have visited.
 More information on how to reject or delete these cookies can be found at: www.google.com/intl/en/policies/privacy.

-We aim to keep cookies to a minimum, and use the following cookies: analytics.js, used to allow us to tracks statistics in Google Analytics.
+We aim to keep cookies to a minimum, and we only use the following cookies:

-This cookie is used to collect information about how visitors use our site.
-We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
-More information on how to reject or delete these cookies can be found at: www.google.com/intl/en/policies/privacy.
+Google Analytics: these cookies are called __utma __utmb __utmc and __utmz.
+We use Google’s cookies to collect information about how visitors use our site, and to we use that information to help us improve the site.
+The cookies collect information in an anonymous form, including the number of visitors to the site, from where visitors have come to the site and the pages they visited.
+You can find further information here: https://policies.google.com/technologies/types